 mistakenly identifying them as salesman samples, or claiming toys from

 some very detailed and exacting toy steam engines that look just like full

 size steam engines, but they are still toys.
-Then there are the
+There are also

-detailed models of actual steam engines that have been made ever since the
+detailed models of steam engines that have been made ever since the

 engines were made.
-On the left is a contemprary model of a steam
+On the left is a contemporary model of a steam

 engine and generator made in the 1990's by a model maker and sold